Women at NASA: 2010s

-Women in Space Program
+Women in space program

-The Mercury 13 program marked an early attempt to include women in U.S. space programs, though the original Mercury Seven astronauts selected for NASA's first human spaceflight program were all men.
-Randy Lovelace and Don Flickinger, who were involved in the selection process, considered including women in this project.
-Lovelace believed that women could perform the same tasks in space as men.
-In 1960, Lovelace and Flickinger met Jerrie Cobb, who played a major role in recruiting and testing women for the program.
+The unofficial program of Mercury 13 was considered as the start of inclusion of women in U.S space programs, wherein the first seven astronauts chosen for this project were all white men.
+Randy Lovelace and Don Flickinger, who were involved in the selection process, considered including women for this project.
+Lovelace thought that women can also do major tasks in space just like men.
+Through this, Lovelace and Flickinger met Jerrie Cobb, a woman, in 1960, who played a major role in recruiting and testing women.